-Students who complete the automotive technology courses can seek entry-level employment as an apprentice automotive service technician, service consultant, parts advisor, parts rebuilder, maintenance technician, specialty/ after-market technician, sales consultant, tools and equipment representative, or a military vehicle technician.
-In order to be qualified and continue as an automotive service technician, students must seek apprenticeship and continue post-secondary training.
-Automotive technology graduates are typically employed by dealerships and independent service centers, automotive specialty repair shops, parts suppliers, automotive sales and leasing companies, parts recyclers and manufacturers, large organizations with fleets of automobiles, the military, and automotive body repair companies (MB Education, 2015).
+This program is a Level 1 'Apprenticeship MB Certified Program'.
+Students who complete the automotive technology courses can pursue entry-level employment as apprentice automotive service technician, service consultant, parts counter technician, automotive parts rebuilder, general service maintenance technician, car sales consultant, tools and equipment representative, or a military vehicle technician.
+In order to continue a career as an automotive service technician, students must seek apprenticeship placement and apply for post-secondary training.
+Students who graduate from the Automotive Technology program are typically employed by car dealerships, independent service centers, automotive specialty repair shops, parts suppliers, automotive sales and leasing companies, parts recyclers and manufacturers, large organizations with fleets of automobiles such as MB Hydro, the military, and automotive body repair shops.

-POWER MECHANICS: Introduction to Auto Technology - PM15S (0.5 credit)

-taken with WE15S
+Introduction to Auto Technology - PM15S (0.5 credit) taken with WE15S